kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 ## Prometheus and Grafana installation using Pod Annotations

-This tutorial will show you how to install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for scraping the metrics of the NGINX Ingress controller.
+This tutorial will show you how to install [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) for scraping the metrics of the Ingress-Nginx Controller.

 !!! important
     This example uses `emptyDir` volumes for Prometheus and Grafana.
 This means once the pod gets terminated you will lose all the data.

 ### Before You Begin

-- The NGINX Ingress controller should already be deployed according to the deployment instructions [here](../deploy/index.md).
+- The Ingress-Nginx Controller should already be deployed according to the deployment instructions [here](../deploy/index.md).

 - The controller should be configured for exporting metrics.
 This requires 3 configurations to the controller.
 These configurations are :
   1. controller.metrics.enabled=true